Knowledge-Wisdom-Understanding/recon/README.md

 - The purpose of O.G.
 Auto-Recon is to automate the initial information gathering phase and then enumerate based off those results as much as possible.
 - This tool is intended for CTF's and can be fairly noisy.
 (Not the most stealth conscious tool...)
-- All tools in this project are compliant with the OSCP exam rules.
 - Command syntax can be easily modified in the [Config](../master/config/config.yaml) settings. \$variable names should remain unchanged.
 - If Virtual Host Routing is detected, **O.G.
 Auto-Recon** will add the host names to your /etc/hosts file and continue to enumerate the newly discovered host names.
 - DNS enumeration is nerfed to ignore .com .co .eu .uk domains etc... since this tool was designed for CTF's like for instance, "hack the box".
 It will try to find most .htb domains if dns server's are detected..